 TO PROVIDE GREATER CERTAINTY TO ALL, A NEW STATUTORY RESIDENCE TEST WAS CREATED

 The Government introduced statutory residence testing, effective April 2013.
 This was created to provide greater certainty for all people, even those with complex working and living arrangements.
 It will assess both how many days an individual spends in the UK as well as the connections that they have to the country (e.g., employment, family, accommodation).

-Non-domiciled individuals who have been residents for three years or more can also claim overseas workday relief (OWR).
+Non-domiciled individuals who have been residents for three years or more can also claim overseas workday relief.
 This is for up to three years.
-OWR means that earnings related to overseas work duties will only be taxable if they are remitted back to the UK.
+Overseas workday relief means that earnings related to overseas work duties will only be taxable if they are remitted back to the UK.
 Although this relief was available for many years, it was not available until April 2013.

 UK INDIRECT TAXATION.

 Value Added Tax (VAT) is the principal indirect tax that applies to all EU countries.
 The UK rate of 20% is roughly in line with the EU standard rate.
 It is applicable to both goods as well as services.

 Some supplies are exempted from VAT (no VAT is charged on the supply but the VAT is paid on the costs of supply) while others are subject to a reduced rate of five percent.
 The UK has unique zero-rate supplies.
 This means that input VAT can be reclaimed and VAT on supply is reduced to 0 percent.

 VAT is the UK taxation on consumption.
 Therefore, businesses that do not end consumers should not be subject to VAT.
 If a business supplies VAT-eligible goods, it should be able to recover the VAT.

 HMRC has a mechanism in place to ensure that disagreements are resolved quickly.
 For cases in which agreement is not possible, there is an independent Tribunal appeals process.